HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 ### Scaling with Smart Contracts

 Smart contracts put an additional burden on the limited throughput of a blockchain.
 Not only does it need to store transactions and data clearly visible to the user.
 Many "hidden" transactions are used for the communication between smart contracts.
-The launch of the [CryptoKitties](https://www.cryptokitties.co/) put a lot of stress on the Ethereum blockchain, resulting in a rise in gas cost and long confirmation times.
+The launch of [CryptoKitties](https://www.cryptokitties.co/) put a lot of stress on the Ethereum blockchain, resulting in a sharp rise in gas cost and long confirmation times.

 There are two different balance or accounting systems in blockchains - the UTXO model and the Account-based Model.
 We dedicate [an entire article]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) in the transactions chapter to them.
 For now the following quote should suffice to differentiate between them.